Honors Program at Penn State Lehigh Valley

 At the beginning of each semester, Honors students work with their academic advisers as well as the Honors coordinator to develop individualized Academic Plans that include appropriate honors course work.

-Schreyer Scholars and Honors Program members are entitled to several benefits:
+Schreyer Scholars and Honors Program members are entitled to several benefits.
+These benefits include the following:

 Interested first-year students qualify for the Honors program by meeting at least one of these standards:

-- registered for either English 30 or Math 141
+- Must be registered for either English 30 or Math 141

-- 4 or more on any AP exam
+- Four or more on any AP exam

 Schreyer Honors College